-7. The proposal does not comply with the streetscape built form character controls of Part D Section 19 Showground Station Precinct of The Hills Development Control Plan 2012.
+The proposal does not comply with the built form character controls of Part D Section Showground Station Precinct of The Hills Development Control Plan 2012.
+In particular, the development does not comply with the front setback and maximum buildings length controls under the DCP.